-- "other___similar relationships" include relationships established for securities transactions or funds transfers. - Licensees SFIs should obtain senior management approval before establishing new correspondent and other similar relationships and a review of these relationships should be conducted at least annually. - Transactions conducted through correspondent and other similar relationships need to be monitored according to perceived risk.
-Licensees SFIs should assess AML/CFT controls to ascertain that they are adequate and effective, having regard to the AML/CFT measures of the country in which the respondent operates. - Additionally, Licensees SFIs must gather sufficient information about the respondent business to understand fully the nature of the respondent and determine from publicly available information the reputation of the respondent and the quality of supervision, including whether it has been subject to a money laundering or terrorist financing investigation or regulatory action. - Licensees SFIs should document the respective AML/CFT responsibilities of each institution in.
+- The term "correspondent banking" is defined as the provision by one bank (the correspondent) to another bank (the respondent) of credit, deposit, collection, clearing or payment services. - 150 Licensees should obtain senior management approval before establishing new correspondent relationships and a review of the correspondent banking relationship should be conducted at least annually.

-- 154 Licensees SFIs must not maintain relationships with banks that have no physical presence1 in any country or with respondent financial institutions that permit their accounts to be used by such banks. - The volume and nature of transactions from high risk jurisdictions flowing through respondent accounts provided by LicenseesSFIs, or those with material deficiencies should be monitored against expected levels and destinations, and any material variances should be explored. - Staff dealing with correspondent banking accounts should be trained to recognise high risk circumstances, and be prepared to challenge respondents over irregular activity, whether isolated transactions or trends, submitting an STR where appropriate. - Where the correspondent or other similar relationship involves a payable-through-account, Licensees-SFIs should take reasonable steps to satisfy themselves that sufficient due diligence has been undertaken by the remitting bank on the underlying client and the origin of funds.
-In these circumstances, the Licensee must be satisfied that the respondent financial institution is able to provide KYC documentation on the underlying customer, upon request. - Licensees SFIs should consider terminating the accounts of respondents who fail to provide satisfactory answers to reasonable enquiries including, where appropriate, confirming the identity of customers involved in unusual or suspicious transactions.
+- Transactions conducted through correspondent relationships need to be monitored according to perceived risk.
+Where the respondent bank or counterparty is not regulated by a country listed in the First Schedule of the FTRA, additional due diligence should be carried out to ascertain and assess whether its AML/CFT controls are in accordance with standards which are at least equivalent to those required under Bahamian law. - Additionally, Licensees must gather sufficient information about the respondent's business to understand fully the nature of the respondent's business and determine from publicly available information the reputation of the respondent and the quality of supervision, including whether it has been subject to a money laundering or terrorist financing investigation or regulatory action. - Licensees should document the responsibilities of each institution in relation to KYC measures. - Licensees must not maintain relationships with banks that have no physical presence1 in any country or with respondent banks that permit their accounts to be used by such banks. - The volume and nature of transactions from high risk jurisdictions flowing through respondent accounts provided by Licensees, or those with material deficiencies should be monitored against expected levels and destinations, and any material variances should be explored. - Staff dealing with correspondent banking accounts should be trained to recognise high risk circumstances, and be prepared to challenge respondents over irregular activity, whether isolated transactions or trends, submitting an STR where appropriate. - Licensees should guard against passing funds through accounts without taking reasonable steps to satisfy themselves that sufficient due diligence has been undertaken by the remitting bank on the underlying client and the origin of funds.
+In these circumstances, the Licensee must be satisfied that the respondent institution is able to provide KYC documentation on the underlying customer, upon request. - Licensees should consider terminating the accounts of respondents who fail to provide satisfactory answers to reasonable enquiries including, where appropriate, confirming the identity of customers involved in unusual or suspicious transactions.